 Under the SCRA, many active duty personnel are entitled to a 6% interest rate cap on debts or financial obligations of any kind (except federal student loans that originated prior to August 14, 2008) during the period of military service.
 For mortgage loans, the coverage is the same period, plus one year.
 Interest over 6% per year is forgiven.

 Many active duty members may also be able to terminate lease obligations and avoid eviction.

 Tenants who enter active military service after signing a lease or rental agreement have a right to get out of their rental obligations.
 This is true for both residential and commercial (business) leases.
 You must hand deliver, send via private carrier, or mail written notice of your intent to terminate your tenancy, along with a copy of your orders, to the landlord or manager.

-The SCRA requires courts to postpone (stay), for up to three months, some residential evictions for nonpayment of rent.
+The SCRA requires courts to postpone (stay), for up to three months (90 days) or longer, some residential evictions for nonpayment of rent.

 Which tenants are affected?
 The SCRA applies if your spouse, children, or other dependents occupy the rental unit during a period of military service.
 (A dependent is someone you've supported in the past 180 days, by paying more than half of that person's living expenses.)

 Rental amount.
-The Act's protections apply when the rent is $2,400 per month or less.
-That figure -- chosen by Congress in 2003 -- is adjusted to account for inflation or cost of living increases.
+The Act's protections apply when the rent is $3,584.99 (2017) per month or less.
+The figure is adjusted each year to account for inflation or cost of living increases.

 The effect on an eviction lawsuit.
-The Act does not prevent a landlord from serving a termination notice for the nonpayment of rent.
+The SCRA does not prevent a landlord from serving a termination notice for the nonpayment of rent.
 But a landlord who has filed suit must tell the court that the tenant is an active service person (so be sure to notify your landlord when you are activated).
 The judge will decide whether the service person's status in the military materially affects his or her ability to pay the rent.
-If the judge determines that it does, the judge may stay the eviction for up to three months.
+If the judge determines that it does, the judge may stay the eviction.
 If the judge decides otherwise, the lawsuit will continue and may result in an eviction.